Chinese lanterns pose a threat to wildlife, livestock and other animals by causing injuries that lead to suffering and a slow painful death.

 The RSPCA and many other organisations including the Marine Conservation Society, Women’s Food and Farming Union (WFU), Soil Association and National Farmers Union (NFU) are calling for a ban on Chinese lanterns.

-Other ways in which you can help reduce the risks to animals of Chinese lanterns:
+You can help reduce the risks to animals of Chinese lanterns: